risk-first/website/menagerie/Coordination-Risk.md

 ## Large Organisations

 Working in a large organisation often feels like being a cell in a larger organism.
-Cells live and die, but the organism goes on.
-In the same way, workers come and go from a large company but the organisation goes on.
+Just as cells live and die, but the organism goes on, in the same way, workers come and go from a large company but the organisation goes on.
 By working in an organisation, we give up self-control and competition and accept **AI** and **AII** power structures above us, but we trust that there is symbiotic value creation on both sides of the employment deal.

 _Less_ consultative decision making styles are more appropriate then when we don't have the luxury of high-bandwidth channels for discussion, or when the number of parties rises above a room-full of people.
 As you can see from the table above, for **CII** and **GII** decision-making styles, the amount of communication increases non-linearly with the number of participants, so we need something simpler.
 As we saw in the [Complexity Risk](Complexity-Risk) section, hierarchies are an excellent way of economizing on number of different communication channels, and we use these frequently when there are lots of parties to coordinate.

 ![Hierarchy of Function in an Organisation](images/kite9/coordination-organisation.png)

 In large organisations, teams are created and leaders chosen for those teams precisely to mitigate [Communication Risk](Communication-Risk).
 We're all familiar with this: control of the team is ceded to the leader, who takes on the role of 'handing down' direction from above, but also 'reporting up' issues that cannot be resolved within the team.
 In Vroom and Yetton's model, this is moving from a **GII** or **CII** to an **AI** or **AII** style of leadership.

-So we end up with a hierarchy of groups, as shown in the diagram.
+As shown in the diagram above, we end up with a hierarchy of groups, each having it's own decision-making style.
+The team leader at the bottom level is a _decision maker_ within his team, but moving up, doesn't have decision making power in the next team up.. and so on.

 Sometimes, parts of an organisation are encouraged _not_ to coordinate, but to compete.
 In the diagram above, we have an [M-Form](https://en.wikipedia.org/wiki/Multi-divisional_form) organisation, composed of _competing divisions_.

+Clearly, this is just a _model_, it's not set in stone and decision making styles usually change from day-to-day and decision to decision.
+The same is not true in our software - _rules are rules_.

 ## In Software Processes